AndreiD/UltimateAndroidAppTemplate/README.md

 Step 1:

-* Create a new blank android project or clone this repo.
-Add a local.properties with your sdk location.
+* Fork/Clone this repo.
+Add a local.properties with your sdk location (it should be automatically done by android studio)
-* Manual mode: Download the zip file for this project.
+* or Manual mode: Download the zip file for this project.
 * Copy paste the app folder
 * Copy paste the build.gradle and modify applicationId "com.andrei.template" to your package name
 * Check the compileSdkVersion, and buildToolsVersion to be the latest
 * Run it and see that it's working on your emulator.
 * IMPORTANT: Remove the libs that you don't need.
 Add those that you do.
-Profit!
 * Star this repository

 Step 2: ???